July Monarchy: Symbolic establishment of the new regime

-A permanent disorder
+Permanent disorder

 Civil unrest continued for three months, supported by the left-wing press.
 Louis-Philippe's government was not able to put an end to it, mostly because the National Guard was headed by one of the Republican leaders, the Marquis de La Fayette, who advocated a "popular throne surrounded by Republican institutions".
 The Republicans then gathered themselves in popular clubs, in the tradition established by the 1789 Revolution.
 Some of those were fronts for secret societies (for example, the Blanquist Société des Amis du Peuple), which sought political and social reforms, or the execution of Charles X's ministers (Jules de Polignac, Jean de Chantelauze, the Count de Peyronnet and the Martial de Guernon-Ranville).
 Strikes and demonstrations were permanent.

 In order to stabilize the economy and finally secure public order, in the autumn of 1830 the government had the Assembly vote a credit of 5 million francs to subsidize public works, mostly roads.
 Then, to prevent bankruptcies and the increase of unemployment, especially in Paris, the government issued a guarantee for firms encountering difficulties, granting them 60 million francs.
 These subsidies mainly went into the pockets of big entrepreneurs aligned with the new regime, such as the printer Firmin Didot.

 The death of the Prince of Condé on 27 August 1830, who was found hanged, caused the first scandal of the July Monarchy.
 Without proof, the Legitimists quickly accused Louis-Philippe and the Queen Marie-Amélie of having assassinated the ultra-royalist Prince, with the alleged motive of allowing their son, the Duke of Aumale, to get his hands on his fortune.
 It is however commonly accepted that the Prince died as a result of sex games with his mistress, the Baroness de Feuchères.